modelop/modelop.github.io/Product Manuals/Model Deploy/index.md

 Model Deploy may also be started with any of the additional configuration options available to the Jupyter base Docker image, [see the documentation for more details](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook).

 Once the container is created, it will be accessible from port 8888 (by default) on the host machine, using the token generated during the startup process.

+## Install to Existing Jupyter Notebook

+Model Deploy is also avaiable via the `fastscoredeploy` library and can be installed using `pip install fastscoredeploy` from within the Jupyter Notebook terminal.

 ## Model Deploy functionality